citusdata/citus_docs/reference/user_defined_functions.rst

 .. note::
    This function is deprecated, and replaced by :ref:`create_distributed_table <create_distributed_table>`.

 The master_create_worker_shards() function creates a specified number of worker shards with the desired replication factor for a *hash* distributed table.
 While doing so, the function also assigns a portion of the hash token space (which spans between -2 Billion and 2 Billion) to each shard.
-Once all shards are created, this function saves all distributed metadata on the master.
+Once all shards are created, this function saves all distributed metadata on the coordinator.

 Arguments
 *****************************